IsaiNah/REStoreEmployeeApp/README.txt

 - Finished Volley *to be tested*, Added Internet Permissions to App Manifest
 - Setup Main Menu Class + View
 - Created php script to communicate between database and applicatetion: \RELogin.php
+- Established connection with phpscript on backend
+- Fixed bug with volley
+- Added Call Nearest Manager Button to Main Menu

 -TODO Recycler View menu, with Call button on buttom and user menu (Fragment?) on top with dropdownlist -TODO Different Employee Levels